A forward-modelling method to infer the dark matter particle mass from strong gravitational lenses: Results and Discussion

 Increasing either the source or lens redshift improves the constraints because (at fixed Einstein radius) the volume in which low-mass dark matter haloes are projected close to the observed Einstein ring increases as either redshift is increased.
 The comparison between the cyan and blue curves shows that increasing the S/N ratio (exposure time) results in a better constraint.
 Also, better angular resolution gives better constraints when comparing the fiducial setting (blue curve) and the Euclid / CSST resolution setting (orange / purple curves), but the improvement is not significant.
 Although a worse constraint is obtained with lower image resolution, we see that even with lower angular resolution we can distinguish between models with $M_{\rm hf}$ of $10^7$ M$_\odot$ and $10^8$ M$_\odot$.
 The advantage of Euclid and CSST will be sample sizes that are vastly larger than 50.
+Note that future Euclid/CSST observations will likely be different from the sample we simulate here: they will have, for example, different lens/source redshift distributions, data quality and Einstein radii.
+Those differences can potentially make our predictions here different from future real observations.

+Similarly, we use average constraints above to demonstrate the result dependency on lensing configurations, while for the constraints from individual sets of 50 strong lensing systems with different lensing configurations, we refer the 2$\sigma$ limit histograms in Fig.~\ref{fig:hist_2sigma_multi}.
+Colors of the histograms follow the meaning of Fig.~\ref{fig:dependency}.
+The vertical dashed line mark the true input and the left regions below our test range are plotted in shadow.
+For each setting, we list the medians of 2$\sigma$ constraints in corresponding colors.
+As shown, the dependency reflected from the histograms is the same as that from the average constraints in Fig.~\ref{fig:dependency}.
+Among all the settings, the setting with a higher redshift source gives the best constraint, where when true $m_{\rm DM}=8.86$~keV, the median 2$\sigma$ constraint one could get is $m_{\rm DM} > 5.20$~keV.

-To summarize, the tests shown here agree with the expectation that lensing systems with longer exposure times, higher resolution, and more low-mass dark matter haloes (higher source redshifts and a larger area around the Einstein arcs) give better constraints.
+To summarize, the tests shown here agree with the expectation that lensing systems with longer exposure times, higher resolution, and more low-mass dark matter haloes (higher source redshifts and a larger area around the Einstein arcs) give tighter constraints.